Depending on what you need, contact your:

 Iraq can experience severe weather and is in an active earthquake zone.

-Sandstorms and dust storms are common.
-Where possible, you should remain inside during severe storms, and seek medical advice if you have breathing difficulties.
-Flights can also be delayed or cancelled at short notice during severe storms.
+Sandstorms and dust storms are common during the spring and summer months.
+Where possible, you should remain inside during severe storms.
+Seek medical advice if you have breathing difficulties.
+Flights can be delayed or cancelled at short notice during severe storms.

-From July to September, daytime temperatures reach over 40°C. Temperatures are often above 50°C.
+From July to September, daytime temperatures can be over 50°C.

-If, despite our advice, you travel to or stay in Iraq and there's a natural disaster:
+If, despite our advice, you travel to Iraq and there's a natural disaster:

 Get comprehensive travel insurance before you leave.